Edit

-"The email server location or the incoming email port specified in the associated email server profile [profile name] is incorrect" error occurs in Microsoft Dynamics 365
+"The email server location or the incoming email port specified is incorrect" error in Dynamics 365

-This article provides a solution to an error that occurs when you attempt to test and enable a mailbox in Microsoft Dynamics 365.
+This article provides a solution to an error that occurs when you try to test and enable a mailbox in Microsoft Dynamics 365.

 Applies to: Microsoft Dynamics 365